The person in the image is holding two things and watching a third.

 The three elements are not interchangeable

-Each of the three elements has a different weight and a different behavior.
+Each of the three props in the image has a different weight, a different color, a different behavior.

-Expert judgment is structural.
-It changes slowly, it accumulates, it is the stable orientation that persists through many throws and catches.
+The brain is structural - it changes slowly, it accumulates, it is the stable orientation that persists through many throws and catches.
 You do not rebuild expertise on every exchange.

-Generative exploration is flexible.
-It flows, takes the shape of whatever the moment requires.
-Its value is in that flexibility.
+The ball is generative - it flows, changes color, takes the shape of whatever the moment requires.
+Its value is in its flexibility.
 Trying to make it rigid defeats the purpose.

-The conduit is infrastructure.
-It carries what is given and returns what is produced.
-Its job is to be fast, reliable, and transparent enough that the juggler can trust the return without investigating how it works before catching.
+The cloud arc is a conduit - it carries what is given and returns what it produces.
+Its job is to be fast, reliable, and transparent enough that the juggler can trust the return without investigating how the arc works before catching.

 Building modern knowledge work systems means attending to all three of these, distinctly and in proportion.
 Not collapsing them together.
 Not substituting one for another.
 Holding all three - and maintaining the exchange.